yssl/VIntSearch/README.md

 ## Commands

-### Search Directory
+### Search Path
-The search path means,
+*Search path* means,
 - grep - root of all subdirs grep will look into
 - ctags - location of tag file including symbols in all subdirs

 **:VIntSearchPrintPath**, **:VSpath**
 Print current search path.

-### Searching
+### Search

+All search commands search the *search path* and its sub-directories and search results are updated in quickfix.

 **:VIntSearchListCursorGrep**
 **:VIntSearchListCursorCtags**
-Search a word under the cursor in current search path recursively by grep or ctags.
-Search results are updated in quickfix.
+Search a word under the cursor by grep or ctags.

 **:VIntSearchJumpCursorGrep**
 **:VIntSearchJumpCursorCtags**
-Search a word under the cursor in current search path recursively by grep or ctags.
-Search results are updated in quickfix and the cursor jumps to the first result.
+Search a word under the cursor by grep or ctags and the cursor jumps to the first result.

 **:VIntSearchListSelectionGrep**
 **:VIntSearchListSelectionCtags**
-Search visually selected text in current search path recursively by grep or ctags.
-Search results are updated in quickfix.
+Search visually selected text by grep or ctags.

 **:VIntSearchJumpSelectionGrep**
 **:VIntSearchJumpSelectionCtags**
-Search visually selected text in current search path recursively by grep or ctags.
-Search results are updated in quickfix and the cursor jumps to the first result.
+Search visually selected text by grep or ctags and the cursor jumps to the first result.

 **:VIntSearchListTypeGrep** [keyword] [options], **:VSgrep** [keyword] [options]
 Search [keyword] by grep with grep options [options].
-Search results are updated in quickfix.

 **:VIntSearchListTypeCtags**, **:VSctags**
 Search [keyword] by ctags.
-Search results are updated in quickfix.

 ### Search Stack